- Joined

 Multi-tasking.
 Hearing.
 Altitude tolerance.
 Medications.
 Vertigo.

-On a side note, I renew my BM every 3 years, because my personal annual physical always gets moved out a month or so when I schedule after each visit.
+You can get the CMEC signed every year if you want; the 4 years isn’t a comply on date, it’s an expiration date.…. my personal annual physical always gets moved out a month or so when I schedule after each visit.
 So, impossible to comply with BM 48 month Dr sign off.

 Remove the requirement to have at least one Class 3 to be eligible for Basic Med